 #3 BlueDri BD-76P

 The BlueDri BD-76P removes 76 ppd at AHAM and 150 ppd at 90° F and 90% RH.
 It does so at a very competitive price point, at least when compared to other commercial units.
-The BD-76P retails for around $1200 and has similar features and functionality to the $1500 Dri-Eaz DrizAir 1200.
+The BD-76P retails for around $1200 and has similar features and functionality to the approximately $1500 Dri-Eaz DrizAir 1200.
 It even looks very similar to the DrizAir 1200.
 Our biggest problem with the BD-76P is the fact that we were unable to find any information online about its manufacturer.
 There is no manufacturer website for BlueDri.
 We procured the manual for this unit and all other relevant information from third party websites.
 For this reason alone (the fact that it’s by all accounts an unknown commodity in the market) we hesitate to recommend this dehumidifier.

 #4 Ebac Neptune

 Ebac is a well-known brand that’s much more popular in Europe than in the United States.
 In Europe Ebac manufactures and distributes both consumer grade dehumidifiers and commercial dehumidifiers.
 In the United States they appear to be limiting distribution to commercial dehumidifiers.
 The Neptune is one of many commercial dehumidifiers manufactured by Ebac.
-We chose it for our survey because its form factor (it’s small and portable) and price (it’s under $1000) is much more likely to entice consumers than other more bulky and more expensive options from Ebac.
+We chose it for our survey because its form factor (it’s small and portable) and competitive price is much more likely to entice consumers than other more bulky and more expensive options from Ebac.

-At $800 the Neptune is very competitively priced, at least when compared to other commercial dehumidifiers.
+At around $800 the Neptune is very competitively priced, at least when compared to other commercial dehumidifiers.
 Unfortunately, its low price is at the cost of a very low moisture removal rate.
 The Neptune only removes 52 pints of moisture per day.
-For $250 the top rated Frigidaire FFAD7033R1 removes almost 20 pints more moisture per day.
+For about $250 the top rated Frigidaire FFAD7033R1 removes almost 20 pints more moisture per day.
 Why then would anyone ever consider purchasing the Neptune instead?